-Northern Regions (Gauteng, Mpumalanga,

-North West, Northern Province)

-Western Cape Kwazulu-Natal Eastern Cape / Border Free State / Northern Cape P O Box 6677, Weltevreden, 1715 P O Box 413, Table View, 7439 P O Box 1389, Westville, 3630 69 Lavender Cres, Uitenhage, 6229 P O Box 6677, Weltevreden, 1715 iii) The MSA regional committees will consider all applications for regional championships, and will thereafter submit them with their recommendations to the relevant MSA Commission, which will be responsible for final approval.
+Northern Regions (Gauteng, Mpumalanga, North West, Northern Province) PO Box 6677, Weltevreden, 1715 Western Cape PO Box 413, Table View, 7439 Kwazulu-Natal PO Box 1389, Westville, 3630 Eastern Cape / Border 69 Lavender Cres, Uitenhage, 6229 Free State / Northern Cape PO Box 6677, Weltevreden, 1715 iii) The MSA regional committees will consider all applications for regional championships, and will thereafter submit them with their recommendations to the relevant MSA Commission, which will be responsible for final approval. iv) A championship is defined as a series of events for which the final awards are dependent upon the results of more than one competition or meeting save that a single meeting consisting of heats and final/s for the championship competitions may be approved by MSA as a championship.

-In respect of national championships and those embracing more than one of the above-mentioned regional areas (refer also to Art.
+In respect of national championships and those embracing more than one of the abovementioned regional areas (refer also to Art.
 3 - New Categories - of Appendix "R"): The Chief Executive Officer, Motorsport SA, P O Box 6677, Weltevreden, 1715, who shall refer all such applications to the MSA Board of Directors.